S-Hu/ShowFileInfo/README.md

 # ShowFileInfo
-This tool displays data of a binary file in assigned format.
+This tool displays data of a binary file in assigned format.<br>
-Type "ShowFileInfo /?" for usage.
+Type `ShowFileInfo /?` for usage.